-Ultimately it’s not so much of a change; it’s a change back.
+Ultimately it’s not so much a change; it’s a change back.

 Before the end of the 18th century, humans had more freedom to meet their biological needs when people worked on small farms and shops.

 The ability to sleep according to personal impulse was a given.
 Your ancestor might have gone to bed at sunset.
-They woke up in the middle of the night when the dark hours were too long.
+He or she woke up in the middle of the night when the dark hours were too long.
 Then it was back to sleep, up at sunrise.
-Naps at midday, especially when it was too hot.
-Such was the rhythm of the day.

-When you start organizing people collectively into groups and working throughout the day, other competing needs develop.
+Other competing needs develop when you start organizing people collectively into groups and working throughout the day.
 Napping becomes less possible, if not impossible.

-You’re probably going to end up heading back to the office if you’re not already back there.
+You’re probably going to head back to the office if you’re not already back there.
 There goes your chance to lay down in the middle of the day.

-What has been is what will be, and what has been done is what will be done, and there is nothing new under the sun, it reads in Ecclesiastes 1:9, in the Bible.
+What has been is what will be, and what has been done is what will be done, and there is nothing new under the sun, so it reads in Ecclesiastes 1:9 in the Bible.

 Such is napping.
-Fixed among this has been the human body and its needs.
-Sleep is only one of many competing needs.
+Fixed among this has been the human body and its needs, and sleep is only one of many competing needs.

-Weather is a big driver of a napping habit in society and culture.
+Weather is a significant driver of a napping habit in society and culture.
 Before air conditioning, afternoon napping was more common.
-The nap, known as the siesta in southern Europe and often in the southwest United States, actually looked like it would go away after air conditioning.
+The nap, known as the siesta in southern Europe and often in the southwest United States, actually looked like it would disappear after air conditioning.

-Mornings in hot summer places are the nicest part of the day.
+Mornings in hot summer places are the best part of the day from a weather perspective.
 There isn’t so much direct solar radiation.
-It’s not always the heat that’s so uncomfortable; it’s the way the sun blasts the meat off of your bones.
+It’s not always the heat that’s so uncomfortable; it’s how the sun blasts the meat off your bones.
 Getting up early enables you to exercise and work outside in the fresh air.

 Such an early wake-up guarantees a result of either going to bed early or taking a nap.

-For people who work in an organized setting, the demand will be on them to go to bed early.
-That cuts into free time in the evening.
+For people who work in an organized setting, the demand will be on them to go to bed early, which cuts into free time in the evening.

-And that’s going to cause some conflict or quandary.
-We’ve been working predominantly in factory-like settings that discourage napping roughly since 1840; the date is roughly considered the end of the Industrial Revolution.
+And that’s going to cause some conflict or difficulty.
+We’ve been working predominantly in factory-like settings that discourage napping since 1840; the date is roughly considered the end of the Industrial Revolution.
 Nobody alive today is acquainted with how life was that far back.
 Stories of daily life are nothing but anecdotes.
 Napping today comes with something of a stigma.
-If society changes back, it will be because practical considerations force it to.
+If society changes back, it will be because practical considerations force it.

 This subject is more in the domain of workplace etiquette and practicality.
 There’s very little science involved here because study after study shows a performance improvement with short naps.
-It’s almost a no-brainer.
-It’s expected.
-Why it doesn’t become more common is that nobody will force you to take a nap.
-Whether you do will depend on a confluence of factors.
+It’s almost a no-brainer, and it’s expected.
+Why it doesn’t become more common is that nobody will force you to take a nap, and whether you do will depend on a confluence of factors.

-The research shows a performance benefit from a nap that lasts from 15 to 30 minutes.
+The research shows a performance benefit from a nap lasting 15 to 30 minutes.
 If you sleep too long, you’re going to affect your ability to sleep at night.
 If the night is your main sleeping time, that’s a problem.

 That 15-30 minute nap is known as the power nap.

 You’re going to want to set the alarm.
 You’re going to want to eat.
-In an industrial-style, organized work setting, you’re going to have to take a nap on your lunch break.
+In an industrial-style, organized work setting, you will have to take a nap on your lunch break.

 If your break is only a half-hour, you’re going to be out of luck when it comes to napping.